 Color additives are nothing new.
-The FDA classifies color additives as any substance that gives color to a food, drug, cosmetic, or human body and can include both synthetic materials and elements derived from natural sources.
+The FDA classifies color additives as any substance that gives color to a food, drug, cosmetic, or human body and can include synthetic materials and elements derived from natural sources.

 It’s no surprise that as consumers clamor for more information about the origins of their food, they’re hoping to find that it’s more natural and organic than artificial.

 It seems choosing natural food colors is the way of the future.
 While an important factor, bringing products to market involves much more than choosing the right natural colors.
 Innovation demands more efficiency and speed at every stage of new product development.
-TraceGains can help by providing a single location for all supply chain information and documentation, so teams can work smarter.
-Learn more about our New Product Development solutions here.
+TraceGains can help by providing a single location for all supply chain information and documentation so teams can work smarter.
+Learn more about our new product development solutions here.